brianglass/anastasis/files/weekday_vespers3.md

 **Theotokion.**

-Deliver us from our constraints, Mother of Christ our God, who bore the Maker of all things; that we may all cry to you, Â‘Hail only protection of our souls!Â’
+Deliver us from our constraints, Mother of Christ our God, who bore the Maker of all things; that we may all cry to you, ‘Hail only protection of our souls!’

 ON THURSDAY EVENING